MicrosoftDocs/appcenter-docs/docs/general/pricing.md

 3. After you have customized your plan, click on continue.

-   - To connect your org/user to an Azure subscription, refer to this [section](~/general/azure-subscriptions/index.md).
+   - To connect your org/user to an Azure subscription, refer to this document about [Azure Subscriptions](~/general/azure-subscriptions/index.md).

    - If you already have one or more subscriptions associated with your org/user settings and you can choose which one to use for billing.